borntofrappe/game-development/07 Pokemon/Pokemon — Assignment/README.md

 end
 ```

-Notice the use of the `ipairs` iterator.
-As detailed in the previous section, it guarantees the order detailed in the table through the counter variable.
+Notice the use of the `ipairs` iterator, again to guarantee the order detailed in the table through the counter variable.

 The table is finally used in an instance of `BattleMessageState`, which allows the game to show the formula, stat after stat.